dalnefre/FPGA/tutorial/counter/README.md

 ![pwm_0.vcd](pwm_0_vcd.png)

-The previous example shows a repeating PWM ramp-up, starting over from 0 when it reaches the maximum duty cycle.
+The previous example shows a repeating PWM ramp-up, starting over from 0 when it reaches the maximum value.
-This produces a [_sawtooth wave_](https://en.wikipedia.org/wiki/Sawtooth_wave) in the frequency domain.
+This produces a [_sawtooth wave_](https://en.wikipedia.org/wiki/Sawtooth_wave) in the duty cycle.
 Often we would prefer a gradual ramp-up followed by a gradual ramp-down that gives us a [_triangle wave_](https://en.wikipedia.org/wiki/Triangle_wave) instead.
 This is very easy to accomplish with our PWM generator.